happyfoxinc/helpstack-android/README.md

                 "<Your Auth Code>",
                 "<Category ID>",
                 "<Priority ID>");

+The API key and Auth code can be found in your HappyFox account under *Manage* > *Integrations*.
+You can generate an API key and Auth code by clicking on the API configure link.

+HappyFox requires that the Priority ID and Category ID cannot be nil.
+This is the ID of the priority and the category with which tickets will be created when a customer reports an issue.

 ##### ii.
 Zendesk Gear credentials:
 *Zendesk Account URL*, *Staff Email address* and *API token*.